jbirddog/blue/README.md

 1. Write a bs0->blasm (msalb) decompiler by overwriting opcode map/handler
 1. Tool to patch a BlueVM binary with custom ext ops and/or input buffer

+## Pre Merge

+1. More ok's for test/bc.bla
+1. Port tests with no tap output
+1. Remove --verbose from PROVE

 ## TODOs

 1. Add fasm2 dep in Makefile to git submodule init